-A: I moved here to work as the lead art therapist at a rehabilitation hospital, to experience a new culture, to have the opportunity to live in a place where very few people ever dream of visiting, and to shake up my typical routine.
+A: I moved here to work as the lead art therapist at a rehabilitation hospital, to experience a new culture, to have the opportunity to live in a place that very few people ever dream of visiting, and to shake up my typical routine.

 Q: What do you enjoy most about Riyadh, how’s the quality of life?

-A: I love that the city and culture in general is food focused.
+A: I love that the city and culture, in general, is food focused.
 Fresh produce is readily available for great prices, families’ picnic on any patch of grass or plot of sand imaginable, both tea and coffee are drunk in copious amounts, and the desserts are magical.

 Q: Any negatives?
 What do you miss most about home?